MaxBelleville/t6labs-service-app/README.md

 ## Built With

-TODO: Add a list of andriod libraries and tools we used
+TODO: Add a list of andriod libraries and tools we used and are currently using

 ## Contributing